 - Expanded Timelines: Sophisticated attackers sneak ransomware into a breached network and then lay dormant for weeks or months, ensuring their method of entry isn’t discovered right away.
 This gives them time to embed themselves, steal data, and more, all before they actually activate the ransomware and infect the systems.
-Without undertaking extensive forensic processes, an infected business won’t know how far back they need to go to back up their systems.
+Without undertaking extensive forensic processes, an infected business won’t know how far back it needs to go to back up its systems.
 Or, even worse, it will be so far back that they’ve already expunged those backups to make room for more recent versions.

 - Improved Capabilities: Modern forms of ransomware can even target and infect backup hard drives and cloud-based data if the connections are left unsecured.
 That’s why cybersecurity professionals are now recommending digitally-air-gapped backups as well.

 Failure To Comply With Data Security Laws Will Cost YouIn light of the increasingly digital nature of our world, and the growing rate of cybercrime, many countries and states are rolling out new data security compliance laws.
 These are designed to encourage or require businesses that store private consumer data to properly protect it against theft and exposure.

 - CCPA: The California Consumer Privacy Act (CCPA) took effect on January 1, 2020.
 This privacy act dictates consumer rights and company responsibilities in relation to collected consumer data.
 The law, AB 375, will allow any California consumer to demand to see all the information a company has saved on them, as well as a full list of all the third parties that data is shared with.
 The law also allows consumers to sue companies if the privacy guidelines are violated.
 It’s important to note that consumers can take legal action, even if no breach has occurred.